-It is powered by a rocket motor and can seek and destroy targets at long range.
+Brimstone is an advanced, rocket-propelled, radar-guided weapon and can seek and destroy armoured targets at long range.

 MOD wanted a weapon that could operate in all weathers, day and night, be effective against the future predicted Explosive Reactive Armour arrays and be a genuine 'fire-and-forget' weapon.

 After a strong competition between four rival projects, a contract was let with MBDA in 1996.
-Total expected cost of introducing the weapon into service is about £850 million.
+Total expected costs of introducing the weapon into service is about £850 million.

 The weapon went into service on the Tornado GR4 in 2005.
 Work continues to ensure the weapon reaches its full potential.

 The centre of WWII RAF operations from 1942.